 Rxo-RT Plot... is a way to estimate Rw and Sw without a porosity log.
 It works well in carbonates.

-Rwa=1.4 when Rmf=0.45.
+Rwa=1.4 when Rmf=0.45 above.
 Note the use of the GR and Delta filters.
 Be sure to click the OK bar after dragging the small target so the Sw=1 (Sw=100%) line passes through the water data.
 After the user clicks on the OK bar at the bottom of the plot the resulting Rwa is recorded.
 See the a, m, n, Rw and Rmf... menu item of the Models/Variables submenu to check for yourself.

-User Defined Plot... of the User submenu plots one log or Calculated Curve vs. another in either linear or logarithmic scale.
-RHOB and GR values are plotted to select Clay, Rock and Coal endpoints used to determine Eval Track V
+In this User Defined Plot...
+RHOB and GR values are plotted below to select Clay, Rock and Coal endpoints used to determine Eval lithology track

 mineral volumes in the Clay Rock Coal Eval Mineral Model.
+All filters are off.

 The Histogram... menu item allows one to make a histogram of a log or Calculated Curve in a user defined color and in a user defined number of bins.
 This can be useful when scaling log curves for the User Defined Plot... .